isomerpages/moh-hib/_overview/How the HIA Affects Patients.md

 <p>o Access or collection of NEHR information for prohibited purposes (i.e.,
 for any employment or insurance purpose) will be subject to penalties that 2x higher;</p>
-<p>o Unauthorised individuals’ who access or use of NEHR information will
+<p>o Unauthorised individuals who access or use of NEHR information will
 face penalties that are 2x higher, as these individuals were never allowed access to NEHR in the first place.</p>
 <p>• In the event of non-compliance or breach of HIA requirements, MOH has